Cookies on this website

 Our key areas of research are:

 Megakaryocytes are bone marrow cells that produce blood platelets and also release and store proteins that regulate blood cell development and the bone marrow microenvironment.
-We apply state-of-the-art approaches, including at single cell level, to dissect the cellular pathways by which megakaryocytes arise from blood stem cells.
+We apply a range of approaches to dissect the molecular and cellular pathways by which megakaryocytes arise from blood stem cells.
 This is important as in certain blood cancers, such as myeloproliferative neoplasms, megakaryocytes develop abnormally and contribute to key disease features, including the development of harmful scarring (fibrosis) that destroys the bone marrow.
+Megakaryocytes also undergo an unusual form of the cell cycle called endomitosis, in which they continue to duplicate their genome without completing cell division.
+Understanding how megakaryocytes tolerate whole genome duplication, and the implications for their genome integrity, is broadly relevant across cancer biology.

 Role of platelets in early detection of cancer